aws-samples/hpc-applications/apps/Gromacs/README.md

 ## Performance

 Speedup-only charts (no absolute `ns/day` values), x86 normalised to a 1-node hpc7a baseline, Arm normalised to a 1-node hpc7g baseline.
-The GPU section adds a three-family comparison (g6e/g7e/p5) normalised to the slowest family's 1-GPU result, plus a price/performance chart (ns/day per dollar-hour).
 Same chart conventions as the LAMMPS README.
+The GPU section is being reworked (NVIDIA MPS GPU-sharing) and currently publishes no charts.

 ### x86 — hpc8a (Zen5) vs hpc7a (Zen4)